BryceMehring/TJ-Wriggle-solver/README.md

-##CS347 TJ-Wriggler implemented by Bryce Mehring
+##CS347 TJ-Wriggle solver implemented by Bryce Mehring

 How to compile the code: